rafpaf/vim-autolog/README.md

-# vim-autolog-js
+# vim-autolog

-This vim plugin allows you to iterate more quickly in javascript by creating a shortcut key for checking the output of a line of code.
+This vim plugin allows you to iterate more quickly by creating a shortcut key for checking the output of a line of code.

+Currently supported languages: javascript and elixir

 <img src='https://raw.githubusercontent.com/rafpaf/github-images/master/vim-autolog-js.gif'>